Liuwa Plain National Park, Zambia

 Meet our specialists

-Call us on 858 523 9000 to start planning your vacation to King Lewanikia or take a look at our itineraries to Kafue and western Zambia
+Call us on 858 523 9000 to start planning your vacation to King Lewanika or take a look at our itineraries to Kafue and western Zambia

 The Liuwa Plain is a truly untouched wilderness area, located in the far reaches of western Zambia.
 To connoisseur safari-goers, it is one of Africa's ultimate safari destinations and previously the only access was on a set departure mobile safari.
 King Lewanika Lodge is an exciting new addition, opening up this wild and wonderful national park, offering a permanent and luxurious lodge from which to explore, designed by the same acclaimed architects who created sister camp Chinzombo.